tomaskrupka/Lux-ai-2021/simple/Workflow/Algorithms.md

    - Classify my cities.
    - Classify opponent's cities.
 2. Based on the situation, develop operations.
-3. For each operation score workers by usefulness for the job.
-   - Groups of workers might have the same score, some workers might be unusable for the job.
-4. Score operations by importance
+3. Score operations by importance.
-5. Create permutations of the list, calculating the **importance cost** of each permutation (how much are we prioritizing unimportant strategies by executing them in this order).
+4. Create permutations of the list, calculating the **importance cost** of each permutation (how much are we prioritizing unimportant strategies by executing them in this order).
-6. Calculate **feasibility score** for each permutation of the strategies (order of execution) by
+5. Calculate **feasibility score** for each permutation of the strategies (order of execution) by
    - assigning specific workers to the strategy
    - removing them from the pool of available units (next strategy in this permutation shall not be able to use these workers). <!-- This is wasteful if strategy does not care which worker to use. -->
    - blocking worker's new position (next strategy won't be able to use this position)
    - doing a few runs of this with different workers and moves from same churn cluster to mitigate the risk of rejecting (scoring low) a viable permutation just due to churn.
-7. Identify missions
+6. Identify missions
-8. Identify the best order of execution using each one's importance cost and feasibility score.
+7. Identify the best order of execution using each one's importance cost and feasibility score.
-9. Assign one mission to one worker based on his ability to do that and how much effort will that be.
+8. Assign one mission to one worker based on his ability to do that and how much effort will that be.

 ## Rationale